Is Russia competing at the Olympics? What AIN stands for and how it relates

-You might not see Russia at the 2024 Olympics, and you won't see them at the Opening Ceremony, but Russian athletes will be competing -- they'll just be doing so a different name: AIN.
+You might not see the country's name at the Games, but Russian athletes will be competing -- they'll just be doing so a different name: AIN.

+The new name varies even from what Russian athletes competed as in recent Games, where they were labeled ROC.

 So why the change and what does AIN stand for?